betaflight/betaflight.com/docs/development/Dshot.md

 So really now it is just a case of rest in peace PWM, for we have a new friend, and that friend goes by the name of DSHOT!

-### Joe Lucid took it further and introduced bidirectional Dshot
+### Joe Lucid took it further and introduced bidirectional DShot

 DShot bidir uses inverted signal levels (idle is 1).
 FC to ESC uses dshot frames but the lowest 4 bits hold the complement of the other nibbles xor'd together (normal dshot does not complement the xor sum).
 The ESC detects based on the inversion that telemetry packets have to be sent.